michaelc100/michaelc100.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Ph.D student in the Numerical Linear Algebra group at the School of Mathematics, University of Manchester.
-My supervisor is Professor Nick Higham and my co-supervisor is Professor Francoise Tisseur.
-I completed my undergraduate degree in Theoretical Physics, where I focused primarily on computational and numerical methods.
+I am a first year PhD student in the Numerical Linear Algebra group at the School of Mathematics, University of Manchester.
+My supervisor is Professor Nick Higham.
+I completed my undergraduate degree in Theoretical Physics at Trinity College Dublin, where I focused primarily on computational and numerical methods.

 # Research Interests